 - 1. Tenants must meet the following criteria to be eligible for continued occupancy: - a.
-Qualify as a family as defined in Section XVI of this policy; - b.
-Maintain full compliance with the Tenant obligations and responsibilities as described in VIHA Lease Agreement; 24 CFR § 966.4(f) - c.
-Have Social Security numbers for each family member or have signed certifications under penalties of perjury for any family member who indicates they do not have a Social Security number; 24 CFR § 5.216.
-Leaseholders who are 62 years of age or older and had not previously disclosed a valid SSN as of January
+Qualify as a family as defined in Section XVI of this policy. - Maintain full compliance with the Tenant obligations and responsibilities as described in VIHA Lease Agreement; 24 CFR § 966.4(f) - c.
+Have Social Security numbers for each family member or have signed certifications under penalties of perjury for any family member who indicates they do not have a Social Security

-31, 2010, are exempt from this requirement.
-This exemption continues even if the individual moves to a new assisted unit.
+- number; 24 CFR § 5.216.
+Leaseholders who are 62 years of age or older and had not previously disclosed a valid SSN as of January 31, 2010, are exempt from this requirement.
+This exemption continues even if the individual moves to a new assisted unit. - d.

-- d.
 Meet HUD standards for citizenship or eligible immigration status or pay a prorated rent; 24 CFR § 5.500.
 Once a mixed family has exceeded the over-income limit for 24 consecutive months, the family will become a non-public housing over-income family and must pay the alternative rent.
 These families are no longer public housing participants and are unassisted tenants.
 Per 24 CFR 5.220(d)(1), mixed families who pay the alternative rent must not receive prorated assistance. - e.
 Maintain compliance with or provide documentation of exemption from VIHA Community Service Requirements/Economic Self-Sufficiency Programs, (Section VI.G.); and - f.
-Not have an adjusted income over 120% of the AMI for two consecutive recertifications after the first time the family exceeds this "over-income" limit.
-VIHA may not evict a family for being over the income limit for public housing if the family currently receives an earned income disallowance or has a valid contract for participation in a Family Self Sufficiency (FSS) Program.
-24 CFR § 960.261.- Not be an Over-Income Family as defined in Section XIII unless such family has executed a Non-Public Housing Over-Income Lease and is paying the Alternative Non-Public Housing Rent. - g.
-Continue to otherwise meet eligibility requirements for the housing program and any site-specific eligibility requirements. - 2.
+Not be an Over-Income Family as defined in Section XIII unless such family has executed a Non-Public Housing Over-Income Lease and is paying the Alternative Non-Public Housing Rent. - g.
+Continue to otherwise meet eligibility requirements for the housing program and any sitespecific eligibility requirements. - 2.
 All adult household members, including live-in aides, must pass a criminal background check at every annual reexamination. - 3.
-All children, in the household between the ages of 7 and 17, are required to attend school on a regular basis, in accordance with local school board policies and local law.
+All children in the household between the ages of 7 and 17, are required to attend school on a regular basis, in accordance with local school board policies and local law.
 Tenants shall provide VIHA with a copy of their child(ren)'s report cards on a quarterly basis to demonstrate attendance.
 Tenants shall also provide VIHA with releases and authority so that VIHA can inquire into the attendance of any school aged child between the ages of 7 to 17. - 4.
 Tenants may be required to prove through documentation that children aged 13 and under participate in daycare, after school programs, or are otherwise adequately supervised when school is not in session. - 5.
 A Tenant must continue to demonstrate suitability based on satisfactory behavior as a renter including but not limited to housekeeping performance; good payment records for rent; other charges and utilities; satisfactory record of lease compliance; and an acceptable criminal background record as a law-abiding member of society.
-Tenants found to be ineligible during re-examination will be subject to lease termination. - 6.
+Tenants found to be ineligible during reexamination will be subject to lease termination. - 6.
 If any adult member of the household fails to pass the criminal background check during reexamination, VIHA may begin lease termination against the entire household.
 VIHA shall provide the Tenant with a copy of the background information used to make the determination to terminate the lease.